sswam/allemande/doc/guide.md

 Claude: Can talk about adult concerns including sexuality, but will not engage with NSFW topics.
 OpenAI and xAI Models: Limited engagement with NSFW topics.
 Gemini, DeepSeek, Mistral: Can engage with any NSFW topic.
-Llama: Can engage with any NSFW topic, practically uncensored but may be reluctant by default.
+Llama 3: Can engage with any NSFW topic, practically uncensored but may be reluctant by default.
 Venice Uncensored: Fully uncensored, or as close as it gets.

-If you notice any unexpected censorship, please report it to us, many issues can be fixed by adjusting character prompts.
+If you notice any unexpected censorship, please report it to us.
+Many issues can be fixed by adjusting character prompts.

 We have a wide range of models to choose from, so if one model is too censored for your needs, try another.